- Details

 The railroad first came to Niles when the Michigan Central built here in 1848 on its route to Chicago.
 The line was extended west of town in 1849.
 The Michigan Air Line, later a MC branch was built east towards Three Rivers in 1871 and they constructed a short branch line south to South Bend in 1872, including a siding at Notre Dame University.
 The third line, the Big Four, built north through town from Elkhart to Benton Harbor in 1882.
 [MRL]

-Photo info: The former Michigan Central train station at Niles, now used for passenger service by Amtrak.
+Image info: Top, the former Michigan Central train station at Niles, now used for passenger service by Amtrak.
 2003.
 [Alan Loftis]; 2nd photo, the same depot in 1974.
 [Charles Geletzke Jr.].
-3rd photo, the interurban depot at Niles.
+3rd photo, the overpass for Fifth Street over the MC, near the depot.
+4th photo, the interurban depot at Niles.

 Notes